 Advent can come as a surprise to us sometimes, beginning right after the busy Thanksgiving holiday with family and friends.
 It’s not unlike the surprise of Mary when she received news that she was pregnant with Jesus.
-Like her, we take the season of Advent as a time for pause, reflection, and preparation on the gift of God’s love coming to us through the baby Jesus.
+Like her, we take the season of Advent as a time for pause, reflection, and preparation for the gift of God’s love coming to us through the baby Jesus.

 History of Advent